 Is a visit to Ayers Rock worth your time and money?

 I have been there twice and could think of returning to Ayers Rock again for the third time sometime in the future.
-I think if you can make your visit offseason, with plenty of time and the peace this place deserves you will be rewarded with one of the most memorable travel experience of your life.
+If you can make your visit offseason, with plenty of time and the peace this place deserves, you will be rewarded with one of the most memorable travel experience of your life.

 Why is Ayers Rock so expensive?

-It is true, it is expensive to visit Ayers Rock, either driving yourself, going on an Ayers Rock Tour it is going to be an expensive trip.
+It is true, and it is expensive to visit Ayers Rock.
+Either driving yourself, going on an Ayers Rock Tour is going to be an expensive trip.

 Everything is expensive at Ayers Rock.
 Especially transportation and accommodation.
 You will not find any hotel room below 200-250 AUD per night, and fuel will cost you 30% more than the average price around Australia.

 If you fly, you will not find anything below 300 AUD unless you book your flight two-three months ahead.
 The same for the Ayers Rock car hire.

 You will pay more here than anywhere else in Australia.
 Ayers Rock has become very expensive as all other big attractions in the world.
 But there are ways to save money on your visit to Ayers Rock.